gcopoix/makeSD_mist/README.md

-# Script to initialize an SD card for MiST or SiDi FPGA retro board
+# Script to initialize an SD card for MiST, SiDi and SiDi128 FPGA retro board

 This script initializes or updates the SD cards for either a [MiST](https://github.com/mist-devel/mist-board/wiki) or [SiDi](https://github.com/ManuFerHi/SiDi-FPGA/wiki) FPGA retro system. \
 It tries to create a complete as possible collection of cores and their required ROM files to get an out-of-the-box working SD card. \